 - Increase in ROI on Oracle Cloud investment.

 And because training is not always the answer to every user’s software issues, Maverick Solutions also created ENGAGE Live.
 ENGAGE Live is an in-application support tool that can guide users step-by-step through complex business processes in the live application.
 Like ENGAGE Learn, ENGAGE Live can do the following:

 - Decrease IT support tickets.

 - Increase ROI on Oracle Cloud investment.

-If you want to learn more about our Training as a Service offering, ENGAGE by Maverick, speak with one of our training experts today!
+If you want to learn more about our Training as a Service offering, ENGAGE Learn, speak with one of our training experts today!